 If we put gravity to test, gravity will put us to rest

 Pertinently, the Bhagavad-gita cautions that poisonous passions such as lust, anger and greed make our life hellish (16.21-22).
 For keeping these self-destructive passions in check, scripture gives us time-tested guidelines (16.24).
 If we neglect such guidelines and pander to our lower passions indiscriminately, we sentence ourselves to misery (16.23).
-If we defy the laws of karma, we don’t just become motionless in pain; we become pushed by our dark passions into a painful journey to ever-increasing distress — till we muster the strength to resist those drives.
+If we defy the laws of karma, we don’t just become motionless in pain; we become pushed helplessly by our dark passions into a painful journey to ever-increasing distress.
+And that predicament continues till we muster the strength to resist those drives.

 Thankfully, if we decide to stand up to our lower passions, our all-powerful, all-merciful Lord, Krishna, stands ready to strengthen us.
-Eventually, when our karmic distress becomes unbearable, we will have to resist our lower drives.
-Then, why not resist them now and save save ourselves from a dark future?
+And we will eventually have to stand up to those passions when our karmic distress becomes unbearable.
+Then, why not resist them now and save ourselves from a dark future?
 By linking devotionally with the Lord who wants the best life for us, why not start creating a better life right now?

 Think it over: